NFL’s lack of diverse leadership raises questions about commissioner’s video message | 98.3 WCCQ

 In the wake of George Floyd’s death, America’s dialogue about racial inequality has shifted.
 The tone of the NFL’s commissioner has shifted.
 Now, the league has an opportunity to prove its players’ impassioned response will be a catalyst for the league to take proactive, tangible steps in addressing racial inequality.

-Kane says it will be important to exmaine the actions of NFL owners following Goodell’s comments:
+Kane says it will be important to examine the actions of NFL owners following Goodell’s comments:

 “What will the response of Goodell specifically and the owners generally be?
 That will be the true test of what Goodell’s video actually meant.”